-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" Proposal 1, the election of the nominees named herein for director, "For" Proposal 2, the amendment of the Company's Amended and Restated Stock Incentive Plan, "For" Proposal 3 the amendment of the Company's Restated Certificate of Incorporation, and "For" Proposal 4 the ratification of the selection of Ernst & Young LLP.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of the nominee for director in Proposal 1, "For" Proposal 2, the amendment of the Company's Amended and Restated Stock Incentive Plan, "For" Proposal 3, the advisory approval of the compensation of the Company's named executive officers, and "For" Proposal 4, the ratification of the selection of Ernst & Young LLP.
 If any other matter is properly presented at the meeting, your proxy (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.